dfadev/carry-on/docs/api/carry-on-react/carryOn.md

 ## `carryOn(opt, renderFn)`

+A convenience function that creates a React component that can access store state.

 ## Parameters

 | Parameter | Description                                                                            |
 | --------- | -------------------------------------------------------------------------------------- |
 | opt       | An object specifying the props to pass to the underlying `State` component.            |
 | renderFn  | A render function called with props and store state.
 It should return a React element. |

-A convenience function for creating a React component that can access store state.

 ```js live noInline
 import { carryOn } from "carry-on-react";